cyberark/community/CONTRIBUTING.md

 1. [Push your local changes to the remote server](https://help.github.com/en/github/using-git/pushing-commits-to-a-remote-repository).

-1. Navigate to Githhub and [open a `Pull Request`](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) ("`PR`").
+1. Navigate to GitHub and [open a `Pull Request`](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) ("`PR`").

 1. Make sure you're requesting a merge into `master` of the upstream project from your fork.